 I also have a particular interest in medieval medical texts and in the literary use of medical imagery.
 I recently (2016) published an essay on medieval illness narratives as part of a special issue of JMEMS that I edited on the topic of 'Medical Discourse in Premodern Europe.'

-Over the past few years I have received external funding awards from the Leverhulme Trust, the British Academy, and the Wellcome Trust.
-I am Book Reviews Editor for Speculum: A Journal of Medieval Studies.
-I regularly give talks about my work both at conferences and in university settings and to more public literary societies, at museums and galleries, and at schools.
+I am an elected Trustee of the New Chaucer Society, and am also Book Reviews Editor for Speculum: A Journal of Medieval Studies.
+I regularly give talks about my work both at conferences and in university settings and to more public literary societies, at museums and galleries, at schools, and at literary festivals.
 I have also spoken on Radio 4 and on several TV programmes.

 Undergraduate papers: I teach the core undergraduate papers 650-1350 and 1350-1550 in the first and second years.
-I have in the past offered a third year special option on 'Anchorites to Asylums: Writing Bodies, Writing Minds.'
-I have supervised many undergraduate dissertations on topics including the Arthurian 'loathly lady' story across time (from Chaucer to Shrek!), medieval mystics and the senses, and a comparative approach to ancient Greek drama and one of Chaucer's dream vision poems.
+For third years, I offer a life-writing option called Writing Lives, which I co-convene with Dr Sophie Ratcliffe.
+II have supervised many undergraduate dissertations on topics including the Arthurian 'loathly lady' story across time (from Chaucer to Shrek!), medieval mystics and the senses, and a comparative approach to ancient Greek drama and one of Chaucer's dream vision poems.
 I mainly lecture on Chaucer, including core commentary lectures on Troilus and Criseyde.
-I also teach the Course II romance paper and regularly supervise Course II students.
+I also regularly supervise Course II students.

-DPhil supervision: I am currently supervising doctorates on topics including medieval medical recipe collections and lovesickness.
+DPhil supervision: I am currently supervising doctorates on topics including medieval medical recipe collections and the influence of Ovid's exile poetry on later medieval literature.
 I welcome inquiries about possible supervision and am happy to supervise projects on topics relating to Chaucer, critical theory, medicine, life-writing, and late-medieval literature more generally.